idilsunar/DSA-210-/README.md

 ## 2. Motivation
 I noticed that university students often suffer from irregular sleep schedules and high stress, especially during midterm weeks and finals.
-Understanding how sleep affects mental well-being can help students adopt healthier habits and improve academic performance and quality of life.
-Furthermore, I plan to better understand the data science concepts that we have learned during lectures by applying these concepts into daily life situations that concern many students such as myself.
+Understanding how sleep affects well-being can help students adopt healthier habits and improve academic performance and their quality of life.
+Furthermore, I plan to better understand the data science concepts that we have learned during DSA210 by applying these concepts into daily life situations that concern many students such as myself.

 ## 3. Data Sources